haideraslam/MobiChallenge2019/README.md

 - Creates a digital twin of each asset/vehicle on Blockchain (Hyperledger Fabric), capturing relevant data using IoT and transforming this data into insights by applying AI and ML.
 - Democratizes data to third-parties to create new and innovative business models
 - Tokenises vehicle assets, creating new forms of vehicle ownership and revenue streams.
-- creates a circular economy leveraging a utility token, aligning incentives across all stakeholders in the mobility ecosystem.
+- Creates a circular economy leveraging a utility token, aligning incentives across all stakeholders in the mobility ecosystem.

 # Demo Application